Dr. Hedy Lee KindlerFocus: Pleural & Peritoneal Mesothelioma

 As one of the top mesothelioma specialists in the United States, Dr. Kindler has been a leader in developing treatment for mesothelioma patients.

 About Dr. Kindler

-Hedy Lee Kindler, M.D., is a cancer expert with years of experience studying and treating mesothelioma.
+Hedy Lee Kindler, M.D., is a cancer expert from the University of Chicago Cancer Center with years of experience studying and treating mesothelioma.
 She sees more than 100 mesothelioma cases a year and continues to bring on new patients with the hopes of helping as many people as possible.
 Many of her patients come from all over the world to seek her experience and guidance.

 Medical Degree and Residency

 MD State University of New York Buffalo, 1989.
 Dr. Kindler completed residency at UCLA Medical Center Internal Medicine from 1989-1991.

 Assistant Professor of Medicine University of Chicago Medical Center